gballet/verkle-block-sample/README.md

  * a sample block containing a verkle proof,
  * a utility that decodes this block, verifies it, and displays some information.

+This README file and the associated block will be updated over time.
+Feedback is welcome, especially requests for clarification.
+Open an issue in this repository, and I will adress it ASAP!

 ## Block content

 This is a standard RLP block containing 3 transactions, and an added `VerkleProof` field at the end of the block header.
 The proof is defined against the following pre-state: